 Tanya Tolmasoff (Artistic Director):

-Tanya has worked professionally as a dancer, performer, designer, and arts/cultural manager both Nationally and Internationally for the past 15 years.
+Tanya has worked professionally as a dancer, performer, designer, and arts/cultural manager both Nationally and Internationally for the past 18 years.
 Tanya is also an instructor at Santa Rosa Junior College Dance Department and ArtQuest Dance program at SRHS.
+Most recently she is a company member and choreographed for Interweave DAnce Theatre in Boulder,Colorado and been a selected choreographer in the 2019 American College Dance Association in 2019 for her piece ‘Wigs and Tarts’.
 She holds a MA with Distinction in Arts Administration and Cultural Policy from Goldsmith University of London, and a BA in Theatre, Dance, and Costume Design from Cal Poly University, SLO.
 While in London (2011-2012) she worked in the Creative Development Department for Sadler’s Wells London’s Dance House working for renown choreographers Mathew Bourne, Akram Khan, Sidhi Larbi, Wayne McGregor, Russel Maliphant, and artists from Pina Bausch, and helped coordinate ‘BIG Street Dance 2012‘ where over 1,000 performers danced on the steps of London’s National Gallery and Trafalgar Square.
 Prior to her Masters she was the Marketing and Event Coordinator for JUMPBRUSH Dance Convergence in San Luis Obispo, CA featuring a creative collaboration of 5 local dance companies and San Francisco’s Oberlin Dance Company (ODC).
 On Stage and on tour, Tanya has been a featured dancer, performer, and soloist for Variable Velocity Performance Group (California), Deyo Dances (California and St. Petersburg, Russia), Civic Ballet (California), AMP:Dance (NYC), RE:DS Dance Company (London, UK), and a Viennese Circus Act (Yes, you read that right, she was a clown!).
 As well as a performer, she has also designed Theater costumes for off-Broadway productions in NYC, Dance Costumes for Variable Velocity, and directed a Californian Fashion Company called Melanie Renee Design.
 Her background, talent, and passions combine to form UPSide Dance Company with Kate Ahumada… and what a pair!
 What an exciting culmination and collaboration to bring more modern dance to the gem of Northern California.

 Kate is a life-long mover.
 Drawn to dance at a young age, this kinetic language continues to speak her truth.
 Her technical foundation is in classical ballet, which she began in her hometown of Healdsburg, at Healdsburg Ballet.
 She has performed many classical roles at the Luther Burbank Center (now the Wells Fargo Arts Center), and the Marin Civic Center with Marin Ballet and Marin Dance Theatre.
 In college, she discovered the grounded freedom of modern dance.
 Kate received her BFA in Dance from UCSB in 2005.
 There, she studied with brilliant teacher/choreographers: Nancy Colahan, Christopher Pilafian, Tonia Shimin and Stephanie Nugent; and performed their works on tour with the UCSB Dance Company.
 Kate was honored with the Alice Condodina Performance Award upon graduation.
 She lived in NYC the next fall, studying with inspirations Milton Myers, Peff Modelsky, and Jessica Hendricks.
 When the west coast drew her back home, she taught dance and became a pilates teacher before moving to San Francisco.
 While in the beautiful Bay Area, Kate performed with Garrett and Moulton Productions, VISPO Dance, and Prana Bachata.
 During the summers since 2002, Kate is a member of the modern-jazz company, Interweave Dance Theatre in Boulder, Colorado.
 Now living in the place of her roots, Kate is happy to have trusted the tiny dancer always alive in her, and continues to reach for the best version of herself.
 Kate is deeply thankful to have re-connected with Tanya, and is soaking up each moment of creating UPside Dance.
 Kate couldn’t ask for a better partner in crime than Tanya to spread the joy of movement here in their roots of Sonoma County!